Skip to main content

 Park History

-Valli del Cedra e del Parma Regional Natural Park was established by Emilia-Romagna's regional government in 1995, protecting an area already recognized for its landscape and ecological value.
-The park complements the adjacent Tuscan-Emilian Apennine National Park (established 2001) on the watershed crest, extending protection downslope into the populated valleys.
+Valli del Cedra e del Parma Regional Natural Park was established by Emilia-Romagna's regional government in 1995 under regional law n.46/1995, protecting an area already recognized for its landscape and ecological value.
+[1] The park complements the adjacent Tuscan-Emilian Apennine National Park (established 2001) on the watershed crest, and its territory was reconfigured in 2004 and 2019 as boundaries were adjusted around the national park.
 Management balances ecological conservation with support for the remaining mountain farming communities whose traditional practices contribute to landscape diversity.

 Major Trails And Attractions

 Hiking trails connect the park with the Tuscan-Emilian Apennine ridge and its panoramic crest paths.
-The upper Cedra valley provides access to glacial lakes and beech forests.
-Mountain meadows are spectacular with wildflowers in June.
+Notable lakes within the park territory include Lago Santo, Lago Ballano, Lago Verde, and Lago Squincio -- the many small lakes that give the park its popular name of Cento Laghi.
+[1] Mountain meadows are spectacular with wildflowers in June.
 The traditional stone-built villages of the upper valleys preserve architectural heritage and local gastronomy, particularly Parmigiano-Reggiano cheese produced from local dairies.
 Mushroom foraging in autumn attracts many visitors to the beech and chestnut forests.
 Cross-country skiing trails operate in winter when snow cover permits.

 Visitor Facilities And Travel

 The park is accessible from Parma (approximately 50 km) via roads leading into the Apennine valleys.
-The nearest airports are Parma (55 km) and Bologna (115 km).
+The nearest airports are Parma (approximately 55 km) and Bologna (approximately 115 km).
 Information points in valley towns provide trail maps and local guidance.
 Accommodation includes agriturismos, mountain refuges, and small hotels in the surrounding villages.
-The park's compact size and proximity to Parma make it suitable for day visits, though overnight stays allow fuller exploration.
-The connection to the Apennine ridge trail system enables longer multi-day hiking routes.
+The park's connection to the Apennine ridge trail system enables longer multi-day hiking routes into the adjacent national park.

 Conservation And Sustainability